dengking/programming-language/docs/C-family-language/C++/Idiom/OOP/Scope-Guard/Declarative-Control-Flow/index.md

 4、Michael: Implemented it in Visual Studio 2015

-5、Ville Voutilainen implemented it for gcc
+5、Ville Voutilainen implemented it for gcc7